top of page

 Kristin Loeer Aerial Hoop

-I am lucky to have been able to learn from Peter Levine himself, as well as from other inspiring practitioners, such as Dr. Maggie Phillips (author of “Freedom from Pain” and “Reversing Chronic Pain”) and human rigths activist and somatic therapist Ditte Marcher.
+I am lucky to have been able to learn from Peter Levine himself, as well as from other inspiring practitioners, such as Dr. Maggie Phillips (author of “Freedom from Pain” and “Reversing Chronic Pain”), human rigths activist and somatic therapist Ditte Marcher and Movement Specialist and Trauma Therapist Betsy Polatin (author of “The Actor’s Secret” & "Humanual").

 My own journey has allowed me to address the things in myself that could have held me back and enables me to live a full life now, where I can help others.
 Some of the things I enjoy the most in life, besides inspiring and helping others, are cosy nights in, science fiction, practising aerial arts and connecting with animals and nature.